marxanweb/general/documentation/docs_user.md

 The source for these features can come from a range of different sources including local spatial data, global data providers or digitising them on the screen.
 One of the benefits of using Marxan Web is that any features that have been captured by the community can be shared between projects (if users have permissions).

 ### The features window
 The features window is used to show all of the features that are available on the server and it allows the user to manage those features.
 The list of features shows information on the name of the feature, a description and the date that it was created on.
 Features can be sorted either in ascending or descending order by clicking the column in the table.
 Hovering over the feature name will show the full unique system identifier for the feature and hovering over the description will show the full description if it cannot be read in the table.
+To preview an individual feature on a map click on the ellipsis button on the righe hand side of the table.

 <img src='images/window_features.png' title='Features window' class='docsImage'>